What Is The Best Index Fund In The Philippines

-- Since BDO PIF has a tax credit equal to 5% of your investment, this is taken into account and assumed to be taken advantage of every year.
+- Since BDO PIF has a tax credit equal to 5% of the maximum annual capital of P100,000, this is taken into account and assumed to be taken advantage of every year.
 To bring its value forward to the future, it is adjusted with inflation assumed to be 3% annually.

 - The exit fee of 0.895% on FMETF stock is reflected on the total amount below.

 - All returns are compared with the benchmark, which has 0% fee/

 You can also review the Google Sheet of this forecast.

 As you can see, it is clear that the fund with the least management fee tops all the other funds.
 The FMETF’s 30-year total amount is 14.98% lower than the benchmark, compared to EW PTF (20.22%), BDO PIF (26.38%), and PSIF (27.14%).
 See below the difference and its corresponding percentage.
 It’s interesting to see that even when PERA has tax credits, it still ranks second to the last in terms of ROI.

 But what if you don’t have a million to invest now?
 Or maybe you’re reluctant to invest one-time big time?

 Let’s revisit the forecast.
 This time, the capital is 10,000 pesos every year.
 Some of the funds accept lower than this, and the amount is chosen for the sake of comparison.

 Again, the table has the same assumptions earlier.
 And you can visit this Google Sheet for the complete forecast.